-Bartering is the act of trading one good or service for another, without the exchange of money.
-A bartering economy differs from a monetary economy is a variety of ways.
+Bartering is the act of trading one good or service for another without using a medium of exchange such as money.
+A bartering economy differs from a monetary economy in a variety of ways.
 The primary difference is that goods or services are exchanged immediately, and the exchange is reciprocal, meaning it’s a fair trade, with each party getting the thing they want or need in an even amount to what they are offering in exchange.

 Uses of Bartering

 Bartering is generally conducted directly between two parties; however, it may be done multilaterally through a trade exchange.
 Developed countries generally don’t engage in barters unless they’re done in conjunction with the standard monetary system of the country, and even then, it is only used in rare instances.

 In times of monetary crisis or collapse, a barter system is often established as a means to continue the trading of goods and services and to keep a country functioning.
-It may occur if physical money is simply not available, or if a country sees hyperinflation or a deflationary spiral.
+This may occur if physical money is simply not available, or if a country sees hyperinflation or a deflationary spiral.

 Advantages of Bartering

 There are a number of reasons why a barter economy or being able to barter is beneficial.
 As mentioned above, there may be times where cash is not readily available, but goods or services are.

 Bartering allows individuals to get what they need with what they already own.
-If, for example, an individual needs lumber to put an addition onto their home but lacks funds to buy the lumber, then they may be able to use the barter system to supply their needs – for example, perform a construction job for someone with lumber to spare.
+If, for example, an individual needs lumber to put an addition onto their home but lacks funds to buy the lumber, then they may be able to use the barter system to supply their needs – for example, exchanging furniture they don’t need for the needed lumber.

-Such a deal, of course, would need to be negotiated by both parties.
-In the end, the individual supplying lumber gets a job done in exchange for lumber that he initially owned but didn’t need.
-The individual doing the construction job gets the lumber he needs for his project.
-It is a reciprocal, mutually-beneficial arrangement that didn’t involve the exchange of cash or another monetary medium (such as a credit card).
+Such a deal, of course, needs to be negotiated by both parties.
+It is a reciprocal, mutually-beneficial arrangement that doesn’t involve the exchange of cash or another monetary medium (such as a credit card).

 Disadvantages of Bartering